QiulinChen0803/Data-Analyst-with-SQL-Server/README.md

 - Learned how to calculate the maximum level of overlap, important for discovering concurrency in data sets

 ### Course 5: Functions for Manipulating Data in SQL Server
+- The most important data types supplied by SQL Server: Choosing the appropriate type for columns, variable or expression can make a big difference in the performance of the queries.
+There are three major categories of data types: numeric, date and time and characters.
+Data conversion was another topic.
+In some cases, this is done behind the scenes, by SQL Server and it is called implicit conversion.
+Other times, we need to explicitly convert your data.

+- The most important date and time functions: functions that return date and time information from the operating system.
+The most commonly used is GETDATE().
+The functions returning parts of a date are also important.
+Some examples are: YEAR(), MONTH(), and DAY().
+Then, we learned how to perform arithmetic operations on dates, using DATEADD() and DATEDIFF().
+And you also know how to validate if an expression is a date.

+- Manipulating strings: the functions that look for an expression within an string and return its position.
+CHARINDEX() and PATINDEX() were discussed.
+- Transforming the appearance of a string with functions like UPPER(), LOWER(), LEFT(), and RIGHT(); apply functions on groups of strings.
+It is now easy to create a string from parts or to break one into pieces by using built-in functions provided by SQL Server: STRING_AGG() and STRING_SPLIT().

+- Recognizing numeric data properties: aggregate data in your queries with SUM(), MIN(), MAX(), and AVG().
+With the analytic functions, we can easily perform calculations on subsets of rows and retrieve them in your queries, without the need to use the 'GROUP BY' clause.
+These are: FIRST_VALUE(), LAST_VALUE(), LAG() and LEAD().
+There are built-in functions for performing mathematical operations as well.

 ### Course 6: Database Design